pooyanjamshidi/mls/projects.md

 - [`Project3: Joshi Bharat, Harrison Howell, Jianhai Su`](https://github.com/pooyanjamshidi/mls/blob/master/reports/2018/pdfs/project3.pdf)

 ## Project Presentation (videorecording)
-* **Goal**: We will use video recording for groups to present and share their project.
+We will use video recording for groups to present and share their project.
 Each group must submit a 5-minute presentation video for their final project.
 Students can be as creative as they like for their video presentations.
 The easiest option is to create a slide deck together as a team and record yourselves presenting the slide deck as a group using zoom.
 Each student member should speak during the presentation.
 Also, we prefer if students use a webcam to see you in the video recordings.

 The following is a suggested structure for the video presentation.
 You don't necessarily have to organize your presentation using these sections in this order, but that would likely be a good starting point for most projects.